moderntribe/mt-manjaro-dev-environment/README.md

 ### Why are you using AUR?

-[AUR](https://aur.archlinux.org/) is repository of user contributed packages.
+[AUR](https://aur.archlinux.org/) is a repository of user contributed packages.
 I did try using snaps (snap does get installed with this script...), but I found the performance was not quite as good.
 You can always remove the packages and install them with [Snap](https://snapcraft.io/) instead or examine the PKGBUILD files of each package yourself.
 This really isn't that different from using custom PPA's in Debian.

 **However, use this script at your own risk!**

-## Troubleshooting

-### My touchpad or other device doesn't work

-Manjaro recently switched to Kernel 4.19 as their default.
-I personally found 4.14 LTS to work better for me.
-If you're experiencing issues, try switching Kernels, which Manjaro makes [very easy](https://wiki.manjaro.org/index.php/Manjaro_Kernels).

 ## Credits